Afcon: Harambee Stars captain Victor Wanyama to wear jersey number 14 | Goal.com

 Victor Wanyama will wear jersey number 12 at the Africa Cup of Nations finals.

-The Tottehnam Hotspur midfielder has maintained his preferred number same as striker Michael Olunga, who will wear jersey number 14.
+The Tottenham Hotspur midfielder has maintained his preferred number same as striker Michael Olunga, who will wear jersey number 14.

 Eric Johanna and Francis Kahata will spot the number 10 and 11 jerseys respectively.
 Ayub Timbe, meanwhile, will don the iconic number 7 jersey.